Deleting objects

 --header 'x-api-key: $API_KEY'

-Example call with external identifier
+Example call with an external identifier

 curl --location --request DELETE 'https://proxy.opendatagermany.io/api/ts/v1/kg/things/LB1?ns=http://example.com/entity&dryRun=false' \